mrprofessor/rudra.dev/content/posts/setting-up-a-task-scheduler-in-flask.md

 ```

 Celery uses a message broker to pass messages between the web app and
-celery workers.
-Here we will setup a Redis container which will be used
+Celery workers.
+Here, we will set up a Redis container to be used as the
-as the message broker.
+message broker.

 ```dockerfile
 version: "3.7"